Outcomes and Research

 Midwest Fetal Care Center is part of the North American Fetal Therapy Network (NAFTNet), an association of medical centers with proven expertise in fetal surgery and other fetal care services.
 Our fetal specialists are active in national fetal therapy associations and have been published in peer-reviewed medical journals.
 Members of our multidisciplinary care team regularly generate national research abstracts related to the clinical protocols and algorithms that we create.

-Through Institutional Review Board (IRB) funding, we are advancing research and knowledge in the following areas related to our top diagnoses:
+We are advancing research and knowledge in the following areas related to our top diagnoses:

 - Congenital lung malformations